Deltares-research/stac-dms/infra/README.md

 - Front-end and back-end containers are deployed in an ECS (Elastic Container Service) service.
 - Back-end connects to a Postgres database in RDS (Relational Database Service).
-- Both services connect to an Opensearch database.
+- Back-end connects to an Opensearch database.

 # Prerequisites